 Credit risk is the risk that if a counterparty to a financial instrument fails to meet its contractual obligations.
 The Company's exposure to credit risk is equal to the carrying value of cash and cash equivalents and receivables.
-Receivables primarily comprises sales tax recoverable due from the Government of Canada.
+Receivables primarily comprises \$4,331 in sales tax recoverable due from the federal government of Canada.
 To minimize the credit risk, Commander deposits its cash and cash equivalents with a high credit-rating financial institution.